Naihra/CozyGroveSaveMod/README.md

 The Imp option is not 100% reliable, sometimes imps just don't spawn where the save says they have.
 Or they disappear at reload.

-### Imp Finder
-The Imp finder option of the Finder for faster access.

 ## Modify data
 These apps create a new save file from the information of the one you load.
 My recommendation is load the save in another slot.
 I've used all 3 of them many times now and haven't had any issues, but use them under your own responsability and always make a copy before.